mxbi/zoomintobooks/README.md

 This module is for creating the page headers.
 The `make_header` function generates a header containing all the necessary stylesheets and scripts, and has customisable `<meta>` tags

 #### `footer.php`
-This module is for creating the page footers.
+This module is for creating the page footers and contains one function, `make_footer`, to do so

 ### JavaScript (`/html/assets/scripts/`)